silviamaggi/smd-com/_posts/2020-08-16-all-women-edition.md

 ## You are not your data but your data is still you

-We conceptualise our [personally identifiable information](https://en.wikipedia.org/wiki/Personal_data){:target="_blank" rel="noopener"} (PII) through privacy, which treats it as a property that is separate from us.
+We conceptualise our [personally identifiable information](https://en.wikipedia.org/wiki/Personal_data){:target="_blank" rel="noopener" title="Read more on Wikipedia"} (PII) through privacy, which treats it as a property that is separate from us.
 Although, we don’t own the data the same way we own a house: _it is us_.
 In the article, Tricia Wand explains how the processes that involve algorithmic decision-making over human beings can become threats to our lives and communities.

 <p class="detached">🔗 <a href="https://deepdives.in/you-are-not-your-data-but-your-data-is-still-you-b41d2478ece2" target="_blank" rel="noopener">Read the article</a> (on Medium)</p>

 ## WordPress All-women Release Squad

-A release squad of people, who identify as women, will ship the next stable version of [WordPress CMS](https://en.wikipedia.org/wiki/WordPress){:target="_blank" rel="noopener"} — the 5.5.
+A release squad of people, who identify as women, will ship the next stable version of [WordPress CMS](https://en.wikipedia.org/wiki/WordPress){:target="_blank" rel="noopener" title="Read more on Wikipedia"} — the 5.5.
 It means giving equal opportunities, sharing experience and empowering.
 Kudos for this initiative.

-<p class="detached">🔗 <a href="https://make.wordpress.org/core/2020/03/11/all-women-release-squad/">Read the article</a> and the <a href="https://make.wordpress.org/core/2020/08/13/wordpress-5-6-release-planning/" target="_blank" rel="noopener">release planning</a> (on WordPress.org)</p>
+<p class="detached">🔗 <a href="https://make.wordpress.org/core/2020/03/11/all-women-release-squad/" target="_blank" rel="noopener">Read the article</a> and the <a href="https://make.wordpress.org/core/2020/08/13/wordpress-5-6-release-planning/" target="_blank" rel="noopener">release planning</a> (on WordPress.org)</p>

 ## Benevolent sexism: a feminist comic explains how it holds women back